Code-Institute-Submissions/d25photography/README.md

 ### Further Testing

 -   The website was tested on Google Chrome, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPad 11.2, iPhone 11, iPhone 8 & Samsung a71.
+-   The website was viewed on a variety of devices such as Desktop, MacBook Pro 13, iPad 11.2, iPhone 11, iPhone 8 & Samsung a71.
 -   A large amount of testing was done to ensure that all pages were linking correctly and looked great on all devices.
 -   Friends and family have reviewed the site and highlighted any bugs and/or user experience issues.